How to Roast Potatoes

 Preheat the oven to 425F.
 Toss the diced potatoes in the olive oil and sprinkle with seasoning, skip the salt if there is salt in a spice mix.
 Spray the baking sheet with cooking spray and bake for 45 minutes or until the potatoes are a deep golden brown.

 These make a great, no fuss side item.
 The potatoes are dense and flavorful.
+Don’t be scared to experiment with different flavor combinations to compliment your main dish.

 Sometimes though, we want a fluffier version with a crispy outside and that requires two extra steps.

-Method 2: The Great Parboil
+Roast Potatoes Method #2: The Great Parboil

 Dice the potatoes into a 1″ dice and place in a pot.
 Cover with cold water and add a teaspoon or two of salt.
 Bring to a boil over high heat and cook for 8 minutes.